tommililja/Farse/README.md

         |> Parser.validate Plan.fromString
 ```

-> Note: Use True or False for any bool value.
+> Note: Use True or False as expected kind for any bool value.

 ## Creating JSON